DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/native/manage.md

     ![Basic Info](../../images/native-app02.png)

-- Click on the __App Resources__ tab to view the Kubernetes resources associated with the native application, such as workloads, services, routes, etc. You also have the ability to edit and delete various resources.
+- Click the __App Resources__ tab to view the Kubernetes resources associated with the native application, such as workloads, services, routes, etc. You also have the ability to edit and delete various resources.

     ![App Resources](../../images/native-app03.png)

-- Click on the __Application Topology__ tab to visually see the resources including workloads, containers, storage, configurations, and secrets.
+- Click the __Application Topology__ tab to visually see the resources including workloads, containers, storage, configurations, and secrets.

     ![Application Topology](../../images/native-app04.png)